Rex Humbard: Life and career

 Humbard was born on August 13, 1919, in Little Rock, Arkansas, to Pentecostal evangelists.
-He began attending church revivals all across the country and began to know God as a child, while withstanding the order from his father in learning how to play guitar while in church.
+He began attending church revivals all across the country and was raised in the church, while withstanding the order from his father in learning how to play guitar while in church.
 Humbard was also the first evangelist to have a weekly nationwide television program in the United States, running from 1952 to 1983, although his first television broadcast was in 1949.

-Humbard's $4 million Cathedral of Tomorrow church in Cuyahoga Falls, Ohio, a suburb of Akron, was built in 1958 specifically to accommodate television equipment, crew and chorus, as well as seating for 5,400 people.
+Humbard's $4 million Cathedral of Tomorrow church in Cuyahoga Falls, Ohio, a suburb of Akron, was built in 1958 specifically to accommodate television equipment, crew and chorus.
+It can seat 5,400 people.

 Humbard's television programs featured gospel music such as the popular Cathedral Quartet.
-Humbard's wife, Maude Aimee, and his children were also often featured on the programs.
+His wife, Maude Aimee, and his children were also often featured on the programs.

 His ministry eventually extended to Canada, Europe, the Middle East, Far East, Australia, Latin America and Africa, giving it a worldwide reach of 20 million viewers, greater than any of his contemporaries by the late 1970s.
 In Brazil, he attracted large crowds at the giant soccer stadium in São Paulo for weeks.
 Humbard officiated at Elvis Presley's funeral, as Presley had been an admirer of Humbard's ministry.

 In the 1960s, Humbard's ministry started to purchase businesses through a for-profit arm to raise money.
 Over time they owned a girdle factory in Brooklyn, an office tower in Akron, a college on Mackinac Island, an advertising agency, an apartment building, and other assets.